 Why You Shouldn’t Use a Body Scrub on Your Face

-Exfoliation Rule #1: Find the Right Frequency
+Facial Exfoliation Rule #1: Find the Right Frequency

-Exfoliation Rule #2: Keep Your Current Routine in Mind
+Facial Exfoliation Rule #2: Keep Your Current Routine in Mind

-Exfoliation Rule #3: Consider Your Skin Type
+Facial Exfoliation Rule #3: Consider Your Skin Type

-Exfoliation Rule #4: Be Gentle
+Facial Exfoliation Rule #4: Be Gentle

-Even if the product you’re using is gentle in composition, it’s essential that you apply it gently, too.
+Even if the product you’re using is gentle in formulation, it’s essential that you apply it gently, too.
 The AAD recommends applying your face scrub using small, circular motions for about 30 seconds.
 Then, rinse off with lukewarm water.
 And of course, skip exfoliating if you have open cuts or sunburned skin.

-Exfoliation Rule #5: Follow With Moisturizer
+Facial Exfoliation Rule #5: Follow With Moisturizer

 Our Favorite Face Scrubs

 It can be tough for sensitive skin types to find scrubs that won’t irritate their delicate skin, but luckily this scrub from La Roche-Posay is designed to do just that.
-This formula exfoliates and purifies using ultra-fine pumice particles, which helps to remove excess dead surface cells.
+The formula exfoliates and purifies using ultra-fine pumice particles, which helps to remove excess dead surface cells.